Cynthia Ambres, M.D., M.S.

 With 30 years of experience in clinical medicine and health care management Dr. Ambres has influenced all aspects of the health care industry, including hospital, payer and medical group management.

 Dr. Ambres is a partner in the Health Care Strategy Practice of KPMG and is a member of the Global Healthcare Center of Excellence.
-She leads the National Provider Healthcare Advisory Practice and is Healthcare lead of the Strategy Group.
-Her focus is in on care delivery system re-design, pre-merger evaluation, post-merger integration, telehealth and telemedicine, and physician alignment.
+She has lead the National Provider Healthcare Advisory Practice and is Healthcare lead of the Strategy Group.
+Her focus is in on care delivery system re-design, pre-merger evaluation, post-merger integration, telehealth and telemedicine, patient centricity and physician alignment.

 Formerly, Dr. Ambres served as SVP and Chief Medical Officer for HealthNow, NY, in a return engagement to the parent company of BCBS of WNY and NENY.
 In this role she was responsible for health care reform strategy and provider and community outreach and communication.
 She also led the adoption of online care and the company's payment reform and physician network integration and contracting strategy.